-After a two years of online opportunities and small gatherings, the Centre for Peace Advancement once again marked Peace Week by hosting a public community calendar of events and activities, giving opportunities to reflect on peace and justice in a world changed by the pandemic.
+This year the Kindred Credit Union Centre for Peace Advancement once again marked Peace Week by hosting a public community calendar of events and activities.

 Peace Week 2021

 The CPA marked Peace Week through a series of publications and community events that invited participants to reflect on the challenges faced over the course of the pandemic and look forward with hope and a vision for the fututre.
 It centered around our fall 2021 exhibit, Not Traumatic Enough for a Shock Blanket.